CBS Reports: Origin

 CBS Reports premiered on October 27, 1959.
 It was intended to be a successor to Edward R. Murrow's influential See It Now, which had ended 15 months prior, and employed several members of the See It Now production staff.
 For the remainder of 1959 and through 1960, CBS Reports was broadcast on an irregular basis as a series of specials.

 The network gave CBS Reports a regular primetime slot in January 1961, at 10 p.m.
 (EST) on Thursdays.
 That placed it against two "tremendously popular" established shows, The Untouchables on ABC and Sing Along With Mitch on NBC.
 Consequently, CBS Reports was pre-empted by a high number of CBS affiliates that aired local programming in its timeslot.

 When the networks announced their Fall 1962 schedules, Sing Along With Mitch and The Untouchables had been moved from the Thursday 10 p.m. timeslot.
 However, CBS also decided to move CBS Reports to Wednesday at 7:30 p.m.
 (EST), explaining that "the earlier hour will permit more young people to watch the program."
 But that move again put the program up against two "consistent rating leaders," The Virginian on NBC and Wagon Train on ABC.

 CBS Reports continued to lead the network's Wednesday primetime line-up until Fall 1965, when the network placed Lost In Space in the 7:30 p.m.
 Wednesday timeslot and moved CBS Reports to Tuesday at 10 p.m., opposite The Fugitive on ABC and NBC's Tuesday Night at the Movies.

 Notable episodes

 CBS Reports received a Peabody Award in 1960 for the episode "Harvest of Shame", which examined the lives of migrant workers in the United States.
-CBS Reports also received Peabody Awards for Storm Over the Supreme Court, KKK - The Invisible Empire, The Poisoned Air, Hunger in America, The Battle for South Africa, The Boston Goes to China, The Vanishing Family - Crisis in Black America, D-Day, and for Roger Mudd's interview with Ted Kennedy.
+CBS Reports also received Peabody Awards for Storm Over the Supreme Court, KKK - The Invisible Empire, The Poisoned Air, Hunger in America, The Battle for South Africa, The Boston Goes to China, The Vanishing Family - Crisis in Black America, D-Day, and, in 1979, Roger Mudd's interview with Ted Kennedy.

 1961's Biography of a Bookie Joint, which documented an illegal bookmaking establishment in Boston, was nominated for the Primetime Emmy Award for Program of the Year.
 Boston Police Commissioner Leo J. Sullivan was forced to resign after the episode, which showed members of his department visiting the gambling establishment.